Updated July 15, 2023

 Risk parity is another advanced portfolio management strategy used by hedge fund managers.
-Typically, it employs quantitative methods for fund allocation to different asset classes with the objective to earn the optimized return at the targeted level of risk.
-A risk parity strategy of investment also includes a mix of stocks and bonds, but unlike the traditional predetermined asset allocation mix of 60% in equities and 40% in bonds the asset class proportions in a risk parity strategy is determined on the base of the targeted risk and return level.
+Typically, it employs quantitative methods for fund allocation to different asset classes to earn the optimized return at the targeted level of risk.
+A risk parity strategy of investment also includes a mix of stocks and bonds.
+Still, unlike the traditional predetermined asset allocation mix of 60% in equities and 40% in bonds, the asset class proportions in a risk parity strategy determine depending on the target risk and return level.

 How Does Risk Parity Work?

 The risk parity strategy uses leverage to diversify and reduce the equity risk of an investment portfolio while maintaining the returns at the long-term target level.
 Using leverage allows investment in lower-risk assets such that the overall portfolio’s return is similar to equity-like returns.
 The portfolio leverage (by borrowing) with a higher allocation to lower-risk assets delivers a higher return than a direct investment in higher-risk assets with a similar risk level.
 So, higher allocation goes into bonds compared to equities, as stocks are typically riskier than bonds.